meatballs/meatballs.github.io/content/personal/lightning-talks.rst

 name and a title on the flipchart, starting at the top.

-But, when I walked down to reception at the end of the introduction, the flipchart was already full with far more submissions than we could possibly hope to cover in the lightning talk session.
+But, when I walked down to reception at the end of the introduction, the flipchart was already full with far more submissions than we could possibly hope to cover.
 Anyone who had heard about them for the first time two minutes earlier had no chance of getting on stage.

 The same happened the following day and each day of the conference.
-The lightning talk sessions each evening filled up with the same old faces who knew the system and arrived early each morning to get their name on the list.
+The lightning talk sessions filled up with the same old faces who knew the system and arrived early each morning to get their name on the list.

 The inner eight-year old within me cried out, "That's not fair!" and something had to be done.